shukla-yash/shukla-yash.github.io/_pages/about.md

 ---

-**Actively searching for summer internships in the ML / CV / LLM / Robotics space** **Update: I have concluded my intternship search.
+**Actively searching for summer internships in the ML / CV / LLM / Robotics space**

+**Update: I have concluded my summer internship search.
 Thank you for reaching out with such great opportunities!**

 **Current**